 Contextual grounding

 For RAG workloads, contextual grounding checks that the model's output is actually supported by the retrieved context.
-The check operates on two dimensions: grounding (does the output follow from the retrieved chunks?) and relevance (is the output relevant to the user's question?).
+The check operates on two dimensions: grounding (does the output follow from the retrieved chunks) and relevance (is the output relevant to the user's question).
 Configurable thresholds; below the threshold, the response is blocked or flagged.
+For the RAG pipelines from Part 2, contextual grounding is the layer that catches the hallucination class of failures.
+An answer with no grounding score is, structurally, an unsupported answer — and an unsupported answer is the kind that ends up in a regulator's letter.

 Automated reasoning checks

 The newest Guardrail category, introduced in 2024-25.
 Formal-logic-based validation that the model's output is consistent with a declared policy expressed in a structured logic language.
-Useful for high-stakes workloads where the agent's output must satisfy specific rules (contract terms, compliance constraints, mathematical correctness in financial calculations).
+Useful for high-stakes workloads where the agent's output must satisfy specific rules — contract terms, compliance constraints, mathematical correctness in financial calculations.
+Operationally complex to configure; high value where it fits.
+Start without automated reasoning and add it only when the workload demands it — typically legal-document review, financial calculation agents, regulatory compliance assistants.

 Prompt attack / jailbreak filter